feefladder/tiff2/readme.md

    {
      ifd: Ifd,
      opts: Arc<ChunkOpts>, // immutable since we should decide on those before starting the encoding/decoding process.
-     chunk_offsets: BufferedEntry, //mutable, since it could be partial or whatevs
+     chunk_offsets: BufferedEntry, //mutable, since it could be partial
      chunk_bytes: BufferedEntry,
    }
    ```